iansinnott/code-traefikode/README.md

 🍴: Forked from <https://github.com/securisec/code-traefikode>.
 I had some issues with the original plugin so I created this fork mainly to comment out or remove some code.

+Todo:

+- [ ]: Provide documentation on various commands when using `gh` (not sure what the non-vim name for this command is).
+- [ ]: Syntax highlight variable names differently.
+The thing is, Traefik var names are positional, not syntactical.
+This means it should be fairly easy to devise some hardcoded highlighting rules based on a string between two periods after some prefix.
+- [ ]: Highlight the string `traffic` as an error.
+I have been bitten by this one before... speaking of which, I really wish they had named the project something other than a misspelling of a common word.

+Initial readme follows.

 ---

 Simple [Traefik](https://docs.traefik.io/routing/providers/docker/) snippets and autocomplete for VS Code.